famube/manual_tag/README.md

 # manual_tag
-Web aplication for manual inspection of tags assigned to Web 2.0 objects
+Web application for manual inspection of tags assigned to Web 2.0 objects

 Instructions